elba7r/system/erpnext/docs/user/manual/en/accounts/chart-of-accounts.md

 ### Groups and Ledgers

-There are two main kinds of Accounts in Revalue - Group and Ledger.
+There are two main kinds of Accounts in ERPNext - Group and Ledger.
 Groups can have sub-groups and ledgers within them, whereas ledgers are the leaf nodes of your chart and cannot be further classified.